hssmalo/steampunkfantasy/rules.md

 - 360$^0$: rotate in any direction you want.
 - Flee: Move in any hex you like as long as you move further away from the enemy.
 If no such hex is available, move to a hex which is not closer to the enemy
 If still no such hex is available, let your enemy move your unit to any hex he/she likes
+- Road: Move along the road.
+Facing is always along the road.

 Any order divided in 3 happens in movement step, where the first is executed in movement 1, the second in movement 2 and the third in movement 3.